bahrus/xtal-sip/README.md

 - [ ] Add some sort of TBD mechanism to help with builds / push strategies (suggestions welcome).

-Custom elements wishing to be activated with the help of the mapping file can advertise themselves by adding the attribute _upgrade-me_ as shown here: \<my-custom-element upgrade-me/>

-When \<xtal-sip/> is instantiated, it searches its neighbors (starting from the parent, and then doing a parent.querySelectorAll('[upgrade-me]')) for any such nodes that need "watering".
+When \<xtal-sip/> is instantiated, it searches its neighbors (starting from the parent for any such nodes that need "watering".
 If it finds some matching nodes, then for each one, it checks if the custom element tag name has already been registered.
-If not, it goes through web_component_ref.json file, top to bottom, searching for a matching file path to import.
-Files ending with .html will be added as HTML Imports, and files ending with .js or .mjs will either add standard script tags, or ES6 module tags, depending on the setting _useES6Module_.

 Note that \<xtal-sip> will *not* monitor for DOM Node changes.
 The thinking is once the top level references are added, the (typically reusable) components will manage loading their own dependencies following standard import mechanisms.

 NB:

-1)  This component does not yet have a good story in terms of web component IDE support, nor build tooling.
+This component does not yet have a good story in terms of web component IDE support, nor build tooling.
 Use with extreme caution.

-2)  Although this component _appears_ to depend on Polymer (2.0), those appearances are there only to help the webcomponents.org analyzer work.
-You in fact only need to reference xtal-sip.js.

 ## Install the Polymer-CLI